Baby Names

 Seba Majestic Sebah Greek

 Sebastian Venerable, Honoured above all others.
-Bastian, Bastien, Eigels, Sebastao (Portuguese), Sebaste (French), Sebastiano (Italian), Sebastiao, Sebastien (French), Sebastion, Sebastyn (Hungarian), Sebestyen, Sepasetiano Latin
+Bastian, Bastien, Eigels, Sebastao (Portuguese), Sebaste (French), Sebastiano (Italian), Sebastiao, Sebastien (French), Sebastion, Sebastyn (Hungarian), Sebestyen, Sepasetiano, Sevastian (Russian) Latin

 Secundus Second-born child.
 Secondas, Secondus, Secondys Latin